tahiri-lab/iPhyloGeo_plus_plus/exe-generation/installer_notes.md

 HT create an installer that bundles Ghostscript
-1. If you don’t already have it, get the [.NET SDK](https://dotnet.microsoft.com/en-us/download)
+1. If you don’t have it, download
-2. Build the project’s EXE and MSI using exe-generation\BUILDwMSI_frozenapp.bat
-3. Download the latest Ghostscript Windows installer and put it in the exe-generation\bundled_installer_files folder
+2. Download the latest version of Ghostscript’s installer and save it in exe-generation
-4. Adjust the Package file with the name of the Ghostscript installer if necessary
-3. (bundled package .bat script)
+3. Run the build in Inno Setup